bioinformatics-ua/midas/readme.md

                      [ 822, 2283,  126, 2811, 1410]], dtype=int32)}
 ```

-Since MIDAS work directaly with python iterables, you can use any function or class iterable to instantiate a _midas.DataLoader_.
-For instance, we can load the minst dataset from tensorflow_datasets to build a dataset that converts and shard the samples to jax:
+Since MIDAS work directly with python iterable, you can use any function or class iterable to instantiate a midas.DataLoader.
+For instance, we can load the mnist dataset from tensorflow_datasets to build a dataset that converts and shard the samples to jax:

 ```python
 import tensorflow as tf